kampersanda/poplar-trie/README.md

 Poplar-trie implements an associative array giving a mapping from key strings to values of any type and supporting dynamic update like `std::map<std::string,V>`.
 The underlying data structure is the DynPDT.

-A property of DynPDTs is that the edge labels are drawn from an integer set larger than that of normal tries represented in one byte, so it is important that searching a child can be performed in constant time.
+A property of the DynPDT is that the edge labels are drawn from an integer set larger than that of normal tries represented in one byte, so it is important that searching a child can be performed in constant time.
 Poplar-trie solves the task using hash-based trie implementations of the following two classes:

 - `HashTriePR` is a plain representation of a hash table.